slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
+> *"The school prepares us for a world that does not exist."  -- Albert Camus*
 > *"You can only be as good as you dare to be bad."  -- John Barrymore*
 > *"When you take the free will out of education, that turns it into schooling."  -- John Taylor Gatto*
 > *"If you think education is expensive, try ignorance."  -- Andy McIntyre*